Sharing is caring!

 ℹ️ troubleshooting tips

 • soapy – lavender can taste soapy to some people, similar to cilantro!
-This could be a personal preference, or it could have something to do with the kind of lavender you’ve used in your infusion.
-Double check that you used culinary grade lavender in your recipe.
-You can also add some saline solution to your infusion to balance out the flavor, or a few tablespoonfuls of sugar.
+This can be a personal preference, or it can do with the variety of lavender you’re using, or the strength of the flavor of the flower buds.

 • not enough lavender flavor – if after 3 days, your vodka doesn’t have as strong as a flavor as you like, you can infuse it again with a few more teaspoons of lavender.
 Resist the urge to infuse for longer, because that can lead to bitter-tasting vodka.